 History is also offered at doctoral level, and a second, multidisciplinary doctoral programme focusing on Psychology, Linguistics, Literature and Cultural Studies has been submitted to the Hungarian Accreditation Committee for accreditation.

-The Faculty of Humanities has two programmes that have been designed to host international students: a two-year MA program in English Studies and a two-year specialist postgraduate programme in Kodály Culture in Hungary and Abroad.
-In addition, we also offer a joint degree programme in lexicography (EmLEX) in German and English in cooperation with eight other European universities.
+The Faculty of Humanities has four programmes that have been designed to host international students: a two-year MA program in English Studies,a two-year MA programme in German Language, Literature and Culture, a three-year BA programme in Psychology and a three-year BA programme in English and American Studies.
+In addition, the faculty also offers a two-year specialist postgraduate programme in Kodály Culture in Hungary and a joint degree programme in lexicography (EMLex) in German and English, with the University of Erlangen-Nurnberg as the coordinator institution of the consortium.
+Erasmus and overseas exchange students can choose from approximately 100-120 courses offered in a foreign language every semester.

-Our students can take courses in ten foreign languages at the Foreign Language Center: English, German, French, Spanish, Russian, Italian, Norwegian, Finnish, Portuguese and Chinese.
+Our students can take language courses in thirteen foreign languages at the Foreign Language Center: English, German, French, Spanish, Dutch, Russian, Italian, Norwegian, Finnish, Portuguese, Chinese, Japanese and Turkish.

 For more information on the individual institutes, you can click on the details below.